Nordstrom/chefdk_bootstrap/CONTRIBUTING.md

 ## General Observations

 The repository contains a cookbook and installation scripts.
-The installtion scripts are not part of the cookbook.
+The installation scripts are not part of the cookbook.
 They are used to install chefdk and then to download the chefdk_bootstrap cookkbook and run it.